topherCantrell/computerarcheology/README.md

 ```

 The first column is the numeric address referenced in the code.
 The second column contains the symbolic name for the address.
 This can be left blank and the number address will be shown instead.
-The third column describes how the location is used
+The third column describes how the location is used.

+Note the "w" and "r" on address "02".
+Hardware addresses often have different functions for reading and writing.
+You may give
+addresses a "w" or "r" to indiciate which label is for which direction.

-The address actually be a stretch of addresses.
+The address can actually be a stretch of addresses.
 You can give the start address and the end address (inclusive) separated by
 a semicolon as shown in the last entry in the table above.

 You link the code to the description files with a define.
 For instance: